If you are not able to create a Submittable account, you can mail your submission to:

 Each manuscript should be accompanied by a $15 reading fee.
 Please make checks payable to the Hudson Valley Writers Center.

 The reading period for the competition begins on February 15.
 Entries must be postmarked by June 15.
 (Extended from May 15th.)
 Submissions will only be considered if received between those dates.

-The winner receives a $500 cash award, publication, ten copies, a reading at the Hudson Valley Writers Center, a reading at Cornelia Street Cafe, plus travel expenses up to $500 if needed.
+The winner receives a $500 cash award, publication, ten copies, a reading at the Hudson Valley Writers Center, plus travel expenses up to $500 if needed.
 Winning poets are also offered editorial and marketing advice.

 SHP editors use an anonymous judging system and subscribe to the CLMP contest code of ethics.